Novak Djokovic

 • Djokovic is a master of humorous impressions.
 He has imitated his colleagues many times: Rafael Nadal, John McEnroe, and even Maria Sharapova.

-• His cheerful personality earned him the nickname Joker.
+• His playful personality earned him the nickname "The Joker."

-• Novak holds the Order of St. Sava of the First Degree, which he received from Serbian Patriarch Irinej in 2011 for helping churches and monasteries.
+• Novak holds the Order of St. Sava of the First Degree, awarded by Serbian Patriarch Irinej in 2011 for his support of churches and monasteries.

 • Among Djokovic's best friends are Serbian tennis players Janko Tipsarevic, Viktor Troicki, and Ana Ivanovic.

-• In 2012, TIME magazine included the athlete in its list of the 100 most influential people.
+• In 2012, TIME magazine named him one of the 100 most influential people in the world.

-• The star speaks six languages fluently: Serbian, English, German, Italian, Slovak, and French.
+• The tennis star speaks six languages fluently: Serbian, English, German, Italian, Slovak, and French.

-• In 2012, Novak played himself in the blockbuster "The Expendables 2."
-However, the scene was cut from the final version of the film.
+• In 2012, Novak had a cameo as himself in the blockbuster "The Expendables 2," though his scene was cut from the final film.

 Important Dates in Life